gageml/gage/tests/cmd-archive.md

     Deleted 1 empty archive
     <0>

-## Delete Archive

-Use `--delete` to delete the archive.
-This permanently deletes the archive runs.
+## Purge Archived Runs

+The `purge` with the `--archive` option to permanently deleted archived runs.

 Archive the current runs.

-    >>> run("gage archive --all --name my-archive -y") Moved 2 runs
+    >>> run("gage archive --all --name my-archive -y") Archived 2 runs to my-archive
-    Runs archived to 'my-archive'
     ⤶
     Use 'gage restore --archive my-archive' to restore from this archive.
     <0>